i18next/i18next-gitbook/translation-function/interpolation.md

 // -> "no danger <img />" (obviously could be dangerous)
 ```

-_Warning:_ If you toggle escaping off, you should escape any user input yourself!
+_Warning:_ If you toggle escaping off, escape any user input yourself!

 ### Additional options